 - 3 tablespoons chopped fresh cilantro leaves

-- Drops of lime or lemon juice, to taste
+- Few drops freshly squeezed lime or lemon juice, to taste

 - 1 tablespoon olive oil (optional)